jon-hall/onespace/README.md

 # onespace

 ̴̵̶̷̸̡̢̧̨̛̖̗̘̙̜̝̞̟̠̣̤̥̦̩̪̫̬̭̮̯̰̱̲̳̹̺̻̼͇͈͉͍͎̀́̂̃̄̅̆̇̈̉̊̋̌̍̎̏̐̑̒̓̔̽̾̿̀́͂̓̈́͆͊͋͌̕̚ͅ͏͓͔͕͖͙͚͐͑͒͗͛ͣͤͥͦͧͨͩͪͫͬͭͮͯ͘͜͟͢͝͞͠͡
 Encode and decode a string of (a subset of) ASCII as a single character using [combining diacritical marks](http://unicode.org/charts/PDF/U0300.pdf).
 Credit for the original idea goes to [@aemkei](http://aem1k.com/).
+Can be used in node or any modern browser.

 ### API
 ```sh